naranjito72/naranjito72/README.md

 >“Recruiting is not an exact science.”
 >(Will Muschamp)

 IT recruiters are often regarded by programmers as intruders, officially cataloged, like Gandalf, as *"disturbers of the peace"*.
 But without them, without you, we all would be programming to ourselves.
 So here are the links to the visual part of my repositories.
-They go from the very beginning to my last uploads
+They go from the very beginning to my last uploads.

 Basic [**Html & Css**](https://naranjito72.github.io/basicHtmlCss/)

-  * **technologies used**: *HTML & CSS*.
+   **technologies used**: *HTML & CSS*.

 Some [**Grid**](https://bcnactivarepositorio.github.io/grid_3/)

-  * **technologies used**: *HTML, CSS & GRID*.
+   **technologies used**: *HTML, CSS & GRID*.

 Add some [**Flexbox**](https://toursbyme.github.io/exercise_flex/)

-  * **technologies used**: *HTML, CSS & FLEXBOX*.
+   **technologies used**: *HTML, CSS & FLEXBOX*.

 way better than [**this**](https://bcnactivarepositorio.github.io/mcBootstrap/)